Raymond Heard: Career

-An opponent of the apartheid regime, he left South Africa in 1962 and immigrated to Canada where he found a job with the Montreal Star.
+An opponent of the apartheid regime, he left South Africa in the early 1960s and immigrated to Canada, where he found a job with the Montreal Star.
 He served as the newspaper's White House correspondent, and a correspondent for The Observer of London and the South African Morning Group, from 1963 until 1973, when he became Editor of the London Observer Foreign News Service.

 In 1976, he returned to the Montreal Star as Managing Editor, with responsibility for all content, and remained with the newspaper until it closed in 1979 after a crippling 11-month printers' strike.
 Heard then moved to the Global Television Network where he served as vice president, news and current affairs, until 1987 when he accepted a position as communications director for Liberal leader John Turner.
 During the 2008 federal election he endorsed his friend Conservative Peter Kent's winning candidacy for Parliament.

-From 1990 until 2000, Heard was the senior adviser, media and speech-writing, to two Chairmen and CEOs of Royal Bank of Canada, Allan Taylor and John Cleghorn.
-As the adviser to Cleghorn during the abortive effort to merge Royal Bank and Bank of Montreal in 1998, Heard played the role of devil's advocate, warning that the merger would be denied by the Liberal government unless the banks did more to explain why the merger would benefit customers.
-In 2000, he launched Heard-Cosgrove Communications.

 After Nelson Mandela's death, Heard was interviewed about his contacts with Mandela dating back to 1955, on CTV, CBC, Global and Sun News, and wrote articles for the National Post and Ottawa Citizen on Mandela and his links with Canada.

-In 1975, the Royal Humane Society honoured Heard, an avid surfer since boyhood, for saving the life of a woman bather at Land's End, Cornwall.
-The award was accepted by his daughter, Josephine Robson of London, who had seen the woman being swept out in heavy surf hugging a plastic float.
-Heard straddled the woman over his long surfboard to reach the shore.

 In early 2010, a consortium made up of Heard, Jerry Grafstein, Beryl Wajsman and Diane Francis announced a bid, which proved unsuccessful, to purchase the National Post, Ottawa Citizen and Montreal Gazette from the floundering CanWest media conglomerate.